Zachery Ty Bryan: Legal issues

 On October 24, 2024, Bryan was arrested in Custer County, Oklahoma for driving under the influence, his second DUI offense in the year 2024, and also for driving without a valid license.
 The Custer County Sheriff's Office's website shows that Bryan was booked into the jail shortly after 8:30 a.m. that morning.
 His Oklahoma DUI charge was described as a "driving under the influence - second felony offense."
 On October 27, Deadline Hollywood reported that on the day of his booking, Bryan was able to get released after posting a $65,000 bail.
 On October 29, 2024, additional dashcam footage obtained by Fox News was released that confirmed that Bryan was arrested after refusing to take a sobriety test, and that he also admitted to driving after a night of drinking during his arrest.
 In this dashcam video footage, Bryan stated that the DUI charge that resulted in his license getting suspended was issued in 2021.

-On January 2, 2025, Bryan was arrested in Myrtle Beach, South Carolina and charged with second-degree domestic violence.
-No further details were immediately available regarding Bryan's arrest, and local media have requested the warrant and report from the Myrtle Beach Police Department.
-However, OK!
-Magazine later revealed that the incident report stated that Bryan punched a woman multiple times, threatened to kill her and choked her in an attempt to cut off her breathing, with police finding injuries on her body consistent with the details she gave about the incident.
-The woman was not named in the report, but was identified as sharing a child with Bryan.
-He was released from the J. Reuben Long Detention Center on January 3, 2025.
+On January 2, 2025, Bryan was arrested in Myrtle Beach, South Carolina, and charged with second-degree domestic violence.
+He was released from the J. Reuben Long Detention Center the following day.
+The victim was later identified as Cartwright.

+On November 29, 2025, Bryan was arrested in Eugene, Oregon, for violating his probation; Cartwright was also arrested on separate charges.
+He was denied bail and was due for release on December 3, 2025.
+During his arraignment, Bryan entered a denial on the charges; as a result, he was given a hearing date for later the same month on the probation charges and was transferred on a "detainer" to Lane County Community Corrections.
+Bryan was released from police custody ten days later.
+He went on to admit to three probation violations during a court appearance on December 29, 2025.
+A sentence hearing in relation to the charges was set for February 17, 2026.
+Bryan was convicted and ultimately sentenced to serve sixteen out of the twenty months he was originally meant to serve prior to receiving his 36 months of probation in 2023.
+He was then held at the Larry D. Smith Correctional Facility in Banning, California.
+The following month, Bryan was ordered to serve an additional 19 months in Oregon, in relation to his November 2025 arrest.